Hansjörg Pauli: Life and career

 From 1960 to 1965 Pauli worked at Radio Zürich on new music broadcasts, and between 1965 and 1968 he was a music editor for NDR-Fernsehen where he directed TV documentaries and produced films by Richard Leacock, Rolf Liebermann, Klaus Wildenhahn and others.
-Since 1968 he is a freelance writer.
+Starting in 1968 he became a freelance writer.
+He joined the faculty of the University of Television and Film Munich in 1969.